Revisiting the outer-weakly convex domination number in graph products: Introduction

-A subset $S$ of vertices of a any graph $G$ is called an outer-convex dominating set if all vertex not in a set $S$ is adjacent to some vertex in $S$ and the subgraph induced by $V(G)\setminus S$, denoted by $\langle V(G)\setminus S \rangle $ , is convex.
-The outer-convex domination number $\widetilde{ \gamma}_{con}(G)$ is the minimum cardinality of the outer-convex dominating set $S$ of $G$.
-Now, for a subset $C$ of a set $V(G)$ is called a weakly convex of a graph $G$ if for all two vertices $x,y\in G$, there is a $x-y$ geodesic whose vertices are in $C$.
-A subset $D \subseteq V(G)$ is an outer-weakly convex dominating set if it is dominating set and every vertex not in $D$ is adjacent to some vertex in $D$ and a set $V(G)\setminus D$ is weakly convex.
-The outer-weakly convex domination number of graph $G$, denoted by $\widetilde{ \gamma}_{wcon}(G)$, is the minimum cardinality of an outer-weakly convex dominating vertex set of graph $G$.
-For rigorous studies in outer-convex dominating set and outer weakly convex dominating set, the readers are referred to $[4, 7, 8, 9]$.
-Moreover, we need the following concepts of product operations in graphs which can be studied in $[11, 12, 13].$
+A subset $S$ of vertices of a graph $G$ is called \emph{outer-convex dominating} if it is a dominating set and the subgraph induced by $V(G)\setminus S$, denoted by $\langle V(G)\setminus S \rangle $, is convex.
+The \emph{outer-convex domination number} $\widetilde{ \gamma}_{con}(G)$ is the minimum cardinality of an outer-convex dominating set $S$ of $G$.
+Now, a subset $C$ of vertices is called \emph{weakly convex} if for every pair of vertices $x,y\in C$, there is a $x-y$ geodesic whose vertices are in $C$.
+A subset $D \subseteq V(G)$ is an \emph{outer-weakly convex dominating set} if it is a dominating set and the set $V(G)\setminus D$ is weakly convex.
+The \emph{outer-weakly convex domination number} of a graph $G$, denoted by $\widetilde{ \gamma}_{wcon}(G)$, is the minimum cardinality of an outer-weakly convex dominating set of $G$.
+For studies involving outer-convex dominating sets and outer-weakly convex dominating sets, the readers are referred to \cite{r4, r7, r8}.
+Moreover, we need the following concepts of product operations in graphs that are studied in \cite{r11, r12, r13}.